robsoh09/spayment/README.md

 A customer will order  the product, go to the payment landing page, enter required details and submit an order request.

-Stripe Press frontend Client route  generates the intended parameters and relays to the backend route

 The backend route will in turn, make a Stripe PaymentIntent system call to Stripe

 Stripe returns a new Payment Intent to the e-store frontend